Building Community on Change.org

 With more than 100 million members in 196 countries, Change.org has experienced incredible growth worldwide.
 With such a large, passionate user base, we saw tremendous potential for Change.org to make the leap from petition platform to activism community.

 In this vision, members could go well beyond signing petitions — exchanging knowledge, engaging in dialog, and even organizing offline activities.
-Getting there would take time, but we could start by building the platform features and tools that would pave the way.
+It would take time to get to that point, but we could start by building the platform features and tools that would pave the way.

 Role: Design, front-end development (Haml, Less, Knockout.js), email design and development.

 We built Petition Update pages to provide a dedicated space for petition creators to post news stories, media appearances, milestones, and other important updates about the petition.